Icom IC-V82

 The Icom IC-V82 is a VHF band handheld transceiver designed by Icom for radio amateurs and professionals who require VHF communication.
-Although it is a little outdated, (launched in 2004 and discontinued in 2014), the IC-V82 is still valued in the second hand market for a number of additional features such as the ability to convert it, by adding a module, into a digital device, which make it ideal for certain applications requiring voice and/or data encryption.
+Launched in 2004 and discontinued in 2014, the IC-V82 is still valued in the second hand market for a number of additional features such as the ability to convert it, by adding a module, into a digital device, which make it ideal for certain applications requiring voice and/or data encryption.

 Features

 It is a portable VHF transceiver with coverage in the two-meter band (144–146 MHz) and a maximum output power of 7 watts.
 It was manufactured and sold by Icom from 2004 to 2014.